 Risk factors increase your chance of having a stroke.
 There are two types of risk factors: those you cannot control and those you can.

-The following risk factors are those you cannot control:
+According to the American Stroke Association, the following risk factors are those you cannot control:

 Eighty percent of strokes are preventable.